-This screen allows the user to program a specific length of time for the releasing circuit to remain active after an input initiating a release has cleared.
+A Discharge Time of 01 to 20 minutes can be programmed.
 A flashing cursor is positioned in the lower left corner of the display.
-Enter a soak time consisting of two digits, such as 10 for ten minutes.
-Upon entering the second digit, the time delay will be stored in the control panel memory and the display will return to the Delay Screen which will indicate the new soak time.
-In this example, when the input circuit which initiated a release has cleared, the soak timer will start, allowing the releasing circuit to continue releasing water for a total of ten minutes and then deactivate.
+Enter a Discharge time consisting of two digits, such as 05 for five minutes.
+Upon entering the second digit, the time will be stored in the control panel memory and the display will return to the Delay Screen which will indicate the new Discharge time.
+In this example, when the corresponding agent releasing circuit is activated, it will continue an agent release for five minutes after activation.